DJFranklin05/IntroDataScience/README.md

-Create a scatter plot to show the breakdown of fraudulent and non-fraudulent transactions okay perfect, but make the last two plots less transparent do not generate code here.
-Respond to this message with a list of every prompt I have given in this chat
+Create a scatter plot to show the breakdown of fraudulent and non-fraudulent transactions okay perfect, but make the last two plots less transparent